-Qualified Personnel.
+- Qualified Personnel.
 NHA shall select and hire qualified personnel to perform the A. Services.
 NHA shall have the responsibility and authority, subject to this Article, to select, hire, evaluate, assign, discipline, transfer, and terminate personnel consistent with the Budget, the Charter and applicable law.
 Personnel working at the School shall be employees of NHA.
 NHA and the Board each shall be responsible for their respective employees. compensation of all employees working at the School shall be included in the Budget.
 Upon Board request, NHA shall disclose to the Board the level of compensation and fringe benefits provided by NHA to NHA employees working at the School.
 Criminal background and criminal history checks and unprofessional conduct search in compliance with applicable law shall be conditions for the hiring of or services provided by any person assigned by NHA under this Agreement to regularly and continuously work in any of the School's facilities or at program sites where the School delivers Services.
-NHA shall pay all salaries, wages, benefits, unemployment compensation, payroll and other taxes to or on account of its employees.
-The Academy shall not be liable for the payment of any such salaries, wages, benefits, payroll or taxes thereon for or on behalf of any NHA employee, contractor or agent.
+NHA accepts full liability and is responsible for paying all salaries, wages, benefits, worker's compensation, unemployment compensation, payroll and other taxes to or on account of its employees, and liability insurance for its employees leased to the School or working on School operations.
+The School shall not be liable for the payment of any such salaries, wages, benefits, payroll or taxes thereon for or on behalf of any NHA employee, contractor or agent.
 NHA acknowledges and agrees that it is the sole and exclusive responsibility of NHA to make the requisite tax filings, deductions and payments to the appropriate federal, state and local tax authorities for and on behalf of all persons employed or engaged by NHA to provide Services under this Agreement.
-NHA shall conduct employee evaluations consistent with Section 1249 and 1250 of the Code.

-School Administrator.
-The School administrator (the "Administrator") shall be B. an employee of NHA and not the Board.
+NHA shall conduct employee evaluations consistent with Section 1249 and 1250 of the Code. - School Administrator.
+The School administrator (the "Administrator") shall be В. an employee of NHA and not the Board.
 The duties and terms of the Administrator's employment shall be determined by NHA.
 The Administrator shall work with NHA in the operation and management of the School.
 The Administrator shall attend meetings of the Board and shall provide reports to the Board.
 The accountability of NHA to the School is an essential foundation of this Agreement.
 NHA shall have the authority, consistent with this Article, to select, hire, evaluate, assign, discipline, transfer and terminate the Administrator, and to hold the Administrator accountable for the performance of the School.
 Without limiting the foregoing, NHA shall consult with the Board prior to the placement and/or removal of the Administrator.
 Absent compelling circumstances, the consultation shall commence at least ninety (90) days prior to NHA placing and/or removing the Administrator.
 NHA shall give due consideration to the input of the Board or the Board's designated representative prior to making a final decision regarding placement and/or removal of the Administrator.
 NHA shall remove the Administrator if the Board is reasonably dissatisfied with the Administrator's performance.
 Absent compelling circumstances, however, the Board shall give NHA and the Administrator six (6) months to correct the basis for the Board's reasonable dissatisfaction.
 The parties agree that the purpose of the above provisions is not to deny the Administrator the opportunity for growth and/or promotion within NHA.

 Notwithstanding any of the foregoing, the placement of the initial Administrator for the School in its first year of operation shall be made by NHA.